MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/lanmanworkstation-service-doesnt-start-error-2250.md

 [!INCLUDE [registry](../../includes/registry-important-alert.md)]

-You can resolve this issue by creating the following non-volatile registry entry on the affected computer:
+You can resolve this issue by creating the following nonvolatile registry entry on the affected computer:

 > Registry subkey: `HKLM\System\CurrentControlSet\Control\ComputerName\ComputerName`
 > - Registry type: REG_SZ